chickchetwynd/portfolio/README.md

 * Conduct some basic exploratory analaysis of the data and vizualise the reults.
 * What parts of the world are most succesful at football?
-* When a team hosts a tournament, are they more succesful than when they compete in foreign-hosted tournaments?
+* Are teams more succesful when they play at home compared to when they play an away game?

 <br/><br/>
 ## The data...